 VRIO resources.
 A company that possesses VRIO (valuable, rare, hard to imitate and organized) resources has an edge over its competitors due to superiority of such resources.
 If one company has gained VRIO resource, no other company can acquire it (at least temporarily).
 The following resources have VRIO attributes:

 Unique competences.
 Competence is an ability to perform tasks successfully and is a cluster of related skills, knowledge, capabilities and processes.
 A company that has developed a competence in producing miniaturized electronics would get at least temporary advantage as other companies would find it very hard to replicate the processes, skills, knowledge and capabilities needed for that competence.

 Innovative capabilities.
 Most often, a company gains superiority through innovation.
 Innovative products, processes or new business models provide strong competitive edge due to the first mover advantage.
 For example, Apple’s introduction of tablets or its business model combining mp3 device and iTunes online music store.

 M. Porter has identified 2 basic types of competitive advantage: cost and differentiation advantage.

 Differentiation advantage.
 Differentiation advantage is achieved by offering unique products and services and charging premium price for that.
-Differentiation strategy is used in this situation and company positions itself more on branding, advertising, design, quality and new product development rather than efficiency, outsourcing or process innovation.
+Differentiation strategy is used in this situation and company positions itself more on branding, advertising, design, quality and new product development (like Apple Inc. or even Starbucks) rather than efficiency, outsourcing or process innovation.
 Customers are willing to pay higher price only for unique features and the best quality.